 Overview of the payments by the National Fund

-The National Fund of the Republic of Austria for Victims of National Socialism makes gesture payments to surviving victims of National Socialism.
+The National Fund of the Republic of Austria for Victims of National Socialism makes a one-time gesture payment to surviving victims of National Socialism.
 The amount of 5,087.10 Euros per person (originally 70,000 Austrian Schilling) is intended as a symbolic acknowledgement of the injustices suffered.

 All victims of National Socialism are acknowledged by this payment, including victims who remained insufficiently or unacknowledged in Austria for many years, such as Roma and Sinti, the “Children of Spiegelgrund”, victims of Nazi court martial or homosexuals.